wmmae/mma.simt/README.md

-# MMA emulator on SIMT Core

-A software TensorCore library using warp shuffle
+# MMA.SIMT - A software TensorCore using warp shuffle

 ## Requirements